mkrl/graphql-detective/preview/README.md

 ## Setup

-Node 23+ is required to run the graphql mock server.
+Node 23+ is required to run the graphql mock server (yes, you can finally directly run `.ts` files!).

 Install the dependencies: